ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## How to remove the "Powered by CKEditor" logo?

-In order to remove the logo, you need a commercial license for CKEditor 5.
-If you need one, please [contact us](https://ckeditor.com/) for a tailored offer.
-If you already have one, please read on.

-### Stand-alone features

-If you already have a commercial license for one of the **stand-alone features**, you need to configure the `config.licenseKey` setting properly.
+In order to remove the logo, you need to configure the `config.licenseKey` setting properly.
+You will find the new license key in the [CKEditor 5 Ecosystem dashboard](https://dashboard.ckeditor.com/login).

-This concerns users holding licences for the following standalone options:
-* Non real-time collaboration features, including:
-	* {@link features/track-changes Track changes}
-	* {@link features/comments Comments}
-	* {@link features/revision-history Revision history}
-* {@link features/pagination Pagination}
-* The productivity pack including:
-	* {@link features/template Content templates}
-	* {@link features/document-outline Document outline}
-	* {@link features/format-painter Format painter}
-	* {@link features/slash-commands Slash commands}
-	* {@link features/table-of-contents Table of contents}

 <info-box warning>
 	Licensed users will now have **two** license keys available in their CKEditor Environment Dashboard.